Updated May 5 at 2:30 pm

-On-site rapid COVID-19 testing for airport workers now available as part of research study
+On-site rapid COVID-19 testing for airport workers as part of research study

-Starting March 1, on-site COVID-19 testing will be available as part of a testing research study.
+On-site COVID-19 testing is available as part of a testing research study.
 The continued effort to prevent the spread of COVID-19 to workers, passengers and our surrounding communities, means we will be able to offer free, voluntary rapid COVID-19 testing on-site for airport workers and certain departing passengers.

 The research study, supported in part by funding from the National Research Council of Canada Industrial Research Assistance Program (NRC IRAP), is designed to explore the effectiveness of antigen testing in a live environment, comparing it with the polymerase chain reaction (PCR) test.
 All airport workers will be able to participate, regardless of their role, employer or work location.